HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 |coding.system|@codeSystem<br/>or<br/>translation@codeSystem|Requires [URI → OID mapping](mappingGuidance.html#mapping-oid--uri) or removing `urn:oid:` prefix|
 |text|originalText|

+Note that C-CDA sometimes requires a code from a specific system in the root of a CD and permits others in the translation

 #### Mapping OID ↔ URI

 FHIR requires that certain terminologies use a specific uniform resource identifier (URI) while CDA always uses object identifiers (OIDs) for codeSystems.
 This means: